Discover

 Plan your visit

-There is an entry fee to visit the Edwardian Worker’s Cottage.
-You can pay on the day or book your ticket online in advance.
+There is an entry fee to visit the Edwardian Worker’s Cottage, as part of your visit to Port Sunlight Museum.
+You can pay on the day or book your ticket online in advance here.

 Opening times